 Find out about the National Fraud Initiative (NFI) services available for private and voluntary sector organisations.

-The NFI offers a number of different services that are available to all types of private sector organisations.
+The NFI offers a number of different services that are available to all types of private sector and non-public sector organisations.

-Read case studies showing how NFI has helped other organisations.
+Read case studies showing how the NFI has helped other organisations.

 Services by organisation type

-Our mortality screening service can identify where they may be making payments to deceased pensioners or where deferred pensioners have died.
+Our mortality screening service can identify where payments are being made to deceased pensioners or where deferred pensioners have died.
 It uses advanced data matching techniques which can replace the time and expense of sending life certification forms, and can identify deaths of UK citizens abroad as well as deaths in the UK.

 Banks and financial institutions